Prepare for a career in management!

 - Organizational Psychology - Survey of organizational, group and individual processes involved in work motivation, group dynamics, leadership, organizational climate and organizational culture.

-For further information on the Management Studies Minor, contact the Economics Undergraduate Program Coordinator and Advisor.
+For further information on the Management Studies Minor, contact the economics advising team.